mozhdehrouhsedaghat/magic/README.md

 ### Running the code

-First, store the training image in `inputs` as x.jpg and its corresponsing training binary mask as gt_x.jpg in `labels`.
+First, store the training image in `input_images` as x.jpg and its corresponsing training binary mask as gt_x.jpg in `labels`.
 Then, place the target mask(s) as target#num_x.jpg in `labels`. #num can be any number, e.g., target1_x.jpg, target2_x.jpg, etc.

 Finally run the below code: